 Are paddles and lifejackets included in the price?

 The cost for ALL Frog Hollow trips includes the paddles and lifejackets (you may hear us call them PFD or Personal Flotation Device).
-If your trip is self guided the cost will also include a trip safety briefing, basic paddle instruction, location information (natural history, maps, etc), delivery or foam blocks and straps for you to transport the boat.
+If your trip is self guided the cost will also include a trip safety briefing, basic paddle instruction, location information (natural history, maps, etc), delivery or foam blocks and straps to transport the boat.
 If your trip is guided we, of course, provide all equipment and delivery in addition to the guide service.

 When will I find out more information about my trip or class?
 Where do we meet?

 We usually send out an informational email about upcoming trips and classes to all participants the Tuesday prior to the date of the trip.
 If you have any questions in advance of that date please feel free to call or email us.
 We love to talk about our programs!

 Will I fit in the boat?
 I’m worried I won’t be able to get in and out of the boat.

 We know that paddlers come in all shapes, sizes, and physical abilities.
 We offer a variety of boats with different seat designs to accommodate most people.
 If you have concerns or a special need please let us know.
 We will be happy to meet with you either at our office or before your class or trip to ease your concerns.
 We are always happy to make adaptations to equipment to ensure everyone has a great experience on the water.
 Please be aware that we do not bring all boat types to all trips/classes so letting us know of your needs before the trip date is best.

 Where is the best location to see wildlife?
 Are there going to be alligators/snakes/sea monsters?